Earth Day Clean Up Poster

 THE COMMUNITY RALLIES TO SPONSOR THIS EVENT

-“This community-wide environmental event is sponsored primarily by the Town of Oakville’s Parks and Open Space Department, Halton Region Waste Management, Film.ca Cinemas, Panago Pizza as well as many local businesses, eight resident associations, faith groups and community organizations.”
+“This community-wide environmental event is sponsored primarily by the Town of Oakville’s Parks and Open Space Department, Halton Region Waste Management, Film.ca Cinemas, Panago Pizza and Starbucks as well as many local businesses, eight Resident Associations, faith groups and community organizations.”

 FREE SMALL BOX OF POPCORN COUPON FROM FILM.CA CINEMAS FOR ALL VOLUNTEERS